New Zealand switches on sprinklers to deter ‘Freedom Convoy’-inspired protesters and is mocked for being mild

 Some 53 people have died so far from the coronavirus pandemic in New Zealand, according to Johns Hopkins University data.

-This month Ardern said the island nation would begin to ease its covid border restrictions, first allowing in New Zealand citizens, residents and some visa holders who are fully vaccinated into the country while maintaining some requirements.
+This month, Ardern said the island nation would begin to ease its pandemic border restrictions, first allowing in New Zealand citizens, residents and some visa holders who are fully vaccinated into the country while maintaining some requirements.
 In gradual steps, the country aims to lift all of its pandemic travel restrictions by October.

 Ardern credited strict border restrictions for helping the country avoid large-scale deaths.
 But now, with the great majority of New Zealand’s 5 million people fully vaccinated, the prime minister said it was time to open up.